Last updated on June 7th, 2022

 The Codmother

 Head to The Codmother for some good food-truck fish and chips.
 The Codmother is an affordable way to enjoy seafood on your trip to San Francisco.
 The food truck is located off Fisherman’s Wharf on Beach Street.
-Make sure you do not miss this one!
+Make sure you do not miss this one! the codmother fish and chips san francisco

 The Franciscan Crab Restaurant

 Head to The Franciscan Crab Restaurant for a fine dining seafood dinner.
 Located at Pier 43 ½ of Fisherman’s Wharf, The Franciscan Crab Restaurant offers panoramic views of The Golden Gate Bridge, Alcatraz, and the San Francisco skyline.
-Sorry, I didn’t capture a good food picture, so no picture of this one.
+Sorry, I didn’t capture a good food picture, so no picture of this one. clam chowder bread bowl fishermans wharf san francisco

 Clam Chowder

 Head to the Fisherman’s Wharf area for a clam chowder bread bowl.
 San Francisco is famous for its clam chowder, especially a clam chowder bread bowl.
-There are multiple options of paces to choose and I chose Guardino’s.
+There are multiple options of places to choose and I chose Guardino’s.
 It was delicious!
 It was interesting to eat the chowder and the bowl it is served in.
 I highly recommend trying a clam chowder bread bowl on your trip to San Francisco.

 Smitten Ice Cream